mbafford/browser-tools/README.md

 # External Tools

-- [Clipboard Viewer](https://tools.simonwillison.net/clipboard-viewer) - See and extract the multiple entries stored in your clipboard.
+- [Clipboard Viewer - Simon Willison](https://tools.simonwillison.net/clipboard-viewer) - See and extract the multiple entries stored in your clipboard.